aerospike/asvec/README.md

 ## Overview

 The Aerospike Vector Search (AVS) CLI Tool is designed to simplify the management of AVS deployments.
-It offers a features aimed at enhancing efficiency and productivity for users getting started with vector search.
+It offers features aimed at enhancing efficiency and productivity for users getting started with vector search.

 ## Getting Started